Because every child deserves arts experiencesDonate Now

 Act One: Partner, Game-changer, Equalizer

 “This is who we are.
 This is what we do.
 This is why it matters.”
-The Act One Field Trip Program is a system and a solution for narrowing an opportunity gap that denies low-income students equal access to educational arts experiences.
+The Act One Field Trip Program is a system and a solution for narrowing an opportunity gap that denies students from low-income families equal access to educational arts experiences.
 In strategic focus, program implementation and scale, there is nothing else like it in Arizona, perhaps in the country.
 Find out more about Act One, its programs and why arts field trips can make a difference in students’ lives.Read Our Case Statement

 Learn More About Us